-Due to interactions and mass exchange with other media (i.e. atmosphere, sea-ice, land), the change in the heat and salt content of the surface layer of the ocean is due both to the heat and salt fluxes crossing the sea surface and not linked with $F{mass}$ , the water exchange with the other media, and to the heat and salt content of this water exchange.
-These two parts are included in $Q{ns}$ , the surface heat flux and $F{salt}$ , the surface salt flux.
-The specification of those fluxes is further detail in the SBC chapter (see §7).
+Due to interactions and mass exchange with other media (i.e. atmosphere, sea-ice, land), the change in the heat and salt content of the surface layer of the ocean is due both to the heat and salt fluxes crossing the sea surface and not linked with F{mass} , the water exchange with the other media, and to the heat and salt content of this water exchange.
+In a forcoming release, these two parts, computed in the surface module (SBC), will included directly in Q{ns} , the surface heat flux and F{salt} , the surface salt flux.
+This change will provide a same forcing formulation for any tracers (including temperature and salinity).